outbe/outbe-l2-contracts/reflection.md

 To ensure data privacy while maintaining on-chain verifiability, a Zero-Knowledge Proof (ZKP) is generated for each Tribute Draft before it is offered on L1 Network.
 This proof allows L1 Network to validate the authenticity and ownership of the underlying L2 data without accessing and exposing any private information.
 The proof generation and verification flow begins with User proof generation.
 Wallet App generates a ZKP for a specific Tribute Draft.
 This proof is constructed using a ZKP circuit that takes private and public data as inputs.
 After the proof is created, it is submitted to L1 Network along with the verification key derived from the public inputs.
 L1 Network verifies the proof to confirm the validity of Tribute offer.

 ZKP circuit relies on both private and public inputs to generate a valid proof.
-The private inputs include the complete set of attributes from Tribute Draft, such as owner, worldwide_day, settlement_amount (base +atto), nominal_qty (base+atto), and the list of CUs hashes.
+The private inputs include the complete set of attributes from Tribute Draft, such as owner, worldwide_day, settlement_amount (base +atto), and the list of CUs hashes.
 This data serves as the pre-image for the tribute_draft_hash.
 Additionally, the User’s L2 private key is included, corresponding to the owner address in Tribute Draft.
 The final private input is the Merkle Path, which is the set of sibling hashes required to prove that the tribute_draft_hash is a valid leaf in the L2 Merkle tree.
 The public inputs are the Merkle Root of L2 Block, which is the publicly known Root of the L2 Block Merkle Tree (committed to L1 Network), and the tribute_draft_id, a unique identifier derived from blake3(owner | worldwide_day).
 This identifier is used on L1 Network to prevent duplicate submissions for the same User.

 ZKP proves two statements at once, without revealing any private data.
 First, it confirms membership: it shows that the tribute_draft_hash, when calculated from the private Tribute Draft data is correct, and that its hash is included in the provided Merkle Path, which validates against the Merkle Root of the L2 Block, this proves that the Tribute Draft exists on the L2 Network.
 Second, it confirms ownership: it shows that the User holds the L2 private key corresponding to the owner address in the Tribute Draft, proving they are the rightful owner of the underlying Tribute Draft.